 Public hospitals tend to place a greater emphasis on preventive healthcare, while private hospitals concentrate on curative services.
 Private hospitals are equipped with more sophisticated medical equipment due to their higher budgets.
 Middle to upper-classes predominantly use private healthcare services, while lower middle- to lower-classes consult with public health practitioners and go to public hospitals.

 The Philippines’ Department of Health lists the following diseases with growing incidence rates: hypertension and heart diseases, lung and kidney diseases, and other respiratory diseases have remained high.
 Most hospital improvements concentrate on specialized services for radiology, cardiac, lung and kidney examinations, and pathology to address the problem.
 Hospitals enhance their pathology services to meet demands for various diagnostic testing, especially for diabetes, cancer, and HIV/AIDS.
-Demand for ECGs, CT Scans, X-ray and Dialysis machines, and other laboratory instruments will continue to grow.
+Demand for ECGs, CT Scans, X-ray machines, Dialysis machines, and other laboratory instruments will continue to grow.
 Demand for dermatology services and clinical aesthetics procedures are also growing.

 The U.S. performs well with high-value, low-volume medical equipment such as ultrasound equipment, magnetic resonance imaging (MRI) equipment, breathing equipment, and other radiology and electronic medical equipment.
 U.S. manufacturers continue to face increasing competition from third country suppliers such as China, Germany, Singapore, and Korea.

 The Philippines has made significant investments and advances in health in recent years.
-Rapid economic growth and strong country capacity have contributed to Filipinos living longer and healthier.
+Rapid economic growth and strong country capacity have contributed to Filipinos living longer and healthier lives.
 However, not all the benefits of this growth have reached the most vulnerable groups, and the health system remains fragmented.
 National health insurance now covers 92% of the population.
 The goal is 100% coverage.

 Current demand reflects healthcare requirements for growing incidences of hypertension, diabetes/kidney diseases, TB/respiratory ailments, cancer, and some incidence of HIV/AIDS.
-Products with high sales potential for U.S. suppliers include electro-cardiographs, computed tomography apparatus (CT scan), magnetic resonance imaging (MRI) equipment, ultrasonic scanning machines (ultrasound), x-ray and radiation equipment, breathing appliances, and linear accelerators.
+Products with high sales potential for U.S. suppliers include electro-cardiographs, computed tomography apparatus (CT scan), magnetic resonance imaging (MRI) equipment, ultrasonic scanning machines (ultrasound), X-ray and radiation equipment, breathing appliances, and linear accelerators.
 Demand for diagnostic laboratory products, supplies, and biological rapid test kits also exists.